 - Organelle type and function: mitochondria, Golgi apparatus, endoplasmic reticulum, etc.

-Whew, we covered a lot!
-You now have a handle on some body processes that you need to know inside and out.
+We cover all these topics in detail in my online TEAS prep program.
+For now, you now have a handle on some body processes that you need to know inside and out.
 Plus, you have terms to set you up for flashcard success.
 But most importantly, remember that…

 P.S.
 Want EVEN MORE info about the TEAS?!